 A: Geese are available seasonally: November to Christmas - at other times it may be worth asking if there is one in the freezer.

 A: We sell jars of goose dripping as do the shops we supply, and you will get some for yourself when you are cooking a goose: make sure you pour it off and keep it in an airtight container in the fridge.

 Q: Can we buy lamb directly from you?

 A: No, since we are not licensed to slaughter and process sheep here on our farm, we do not sell lamb.

 Q: How many sheep do you have?

-A: We have about a hundred breeding ewes.
+A: We have around 70 breeding ewes.

 Q: When do you lamb your sheep?